French protectorate in Morocco: Agadir Crisis

-In 1911, a rebellion broke out in Morocco against the Sultan, Abdelhafid.
-By early April 1911, the Sultan was besieged in his palace in Fez and the French prepared to send troops to help put down the rebellion under the pretext of protecting European lives and property.
+In 1911, a rebellion broke out against Abd al-Hafid.
+By early April 1911, the Sultan was besieged in his palace in Fez and the French prepared to send troops to help suppress the rebellion under the pretext of protecting European lives and property.
 The French dispatched a flying column at the end of April 1911 and Germany gave approval for the occupation of the city.
 Moroccan forces besieged the French-occupied city.
 Approximately one month later, French forces brought the siege to an end.
 On 5 June 1911 the Spanish occupied Larache and Alcazaquibir (Ksar-el-Kebir).
-On 1 July 1911 the German gunboat Panther arrived at the port of Agadir.
+On 1 July 1911, the German gunboat Panther arrived at the port of Agadir.
 There was an immediate reaction from the French, supported by the British.